NIEM/NIEM.github.io/training/resources/specifications/code-lists/faq/index.md

 ---
-title: NIEM Code Lists Frequently Asked Questions (FAQ)
+title: NIEM Code Lists FAQ
+short: FAQ
 ---

 These are some questions that have been frequently asked about code lists,